DAEKK0/DAEKK0/README.md

   <p><em>Building from scratch to understand the deepness – I love complexity and problem‑solving</em></p>
   <img src="https://komarev.com/ghpvc/?username=DAEKK0&label=Profile%20views&color=0e75b6&style=flat" alt="profile views" />
 </div>
+---
 ## 🧠 About Me
 I'm a passionate developer who thrives on building major things from the ground up.
 Whether it's a full‑stack web app, a Discord bot, or a Minecraft mod, I dive deep into the technology to truly understand how it works.
 My curiosity drives me to explore everything from high‑level frameworks to low‑level logic.

 - 🔭 **Currently:** Indie Developer at **ValdTech** (my personal organization, soon to be a real startup)
-- 🌱 **Learning:** Always – currently diving deeper into **TypeScript, Next.js, PostgreSQL, Supabase, and serverless architectures** (Vercel/Netlify focus)
+- 🌱 **Learning:** Always – currently diving deeper into **TypeScript, Next.js, PostgreSQL, Supabase, serverless architectures** (Vercel/Netlify focus) **and Python for backend services, data processing & analytics engines**
-- 💬 **Ask me about:** Discord bots, full‑stack development (TypeScript + PostgreSQL), clean scalable code, APIs, data modeling, Minecraft modding, or anything tech
+- 💬 **Ask me about:** Discord bots, full‑stack development (TypeScript + PostgreSQL), clean scalable code, APIs, data modeling, Python backend/analytics, Minecraft modding, or anything tech
 - ⚡ **Fun fact:** I once built a RAM with nothing but a logic gate simulator.
 Also, being dyslexic, I sometimes debug for an hour just to find a misspelled word! 😂
 - 💡 Passionate about delivering clean, production-ready features end-to-end with minimal bureaucracy — exactly how I build at ValdTech